De Sitter Momentum Space

-The corresponding harmonic expansion~\eqref{eq: KLF transform} provides the $\dS$ counterpart of the $(d+1)$-momentum Fourier expansion in Minkowski spacetime, where the harmonic function~\eqref{eq: expression Harmonic Function} is the dS analogue of the usual plane wave $\exp{[i(\omega t - \k\cdot \x)]}/\sqrt{2\omega}$.
 The reader may wonder why the KLF harmonic functions~\eqref{eq: expression Harmonic Function} are not themselves square-integrable.
 This is in fact not different from plane waves not being square-integrable either and still be the correct basis for the Fourier transform.
-This situation arises when the operator to be diagonalized is unbounded with a continuous spectrum, in which case the proper mathematical structure is not the Hilbert space but the rigged Hilbert space~\cite{Gelfand-Vilenkin,Maurin}.
-As a result, as usual in QFT and harmonic analysis, the KLF expansion should be understood in a distributional sense, and hence can be extended beyond square-integrable functions.
-In particular, the KLF transform of generic harmonic functions~\eqref{eq: expression Harmonic Function}, not necessarily in the principal series, can be defined following the generalized orthogonality relation:
+This situation arises when the operator to be diagonalized is unbounded, in which case the proper mathematical structure is not the Hilbert space but the Gelfand triple~\cite{Gelfand-Vilenkin,Maurin}.
+4pt The objects we encounter in physical situations need not be square-integrable, and the KLF transform~\eqref{eq: KLF transform} should thus be extended to more general functions.
+To this aim, we introduce the generalized orthogonality relation: